ivyldewitt/gc-go-projects/06_functions/README.md

 In Go, one way to break up code is functions - another is packages.

 All functions start with func which is a keyword.
 Then it has a receiver which is attached to a type.
-Then an identifier, then params in the identifier, what is being returned, and the code.
+Then an identifier, then parameters in the identifier, what is being returned, and the code.

 ```go
 package main